-A Nor'easter was an unexpected complication for a fairytale wedding hosted at The Fairmount Horticulture Center.
+A Nor'easter was an unexpected complication for a fairytale wedding hosted at Fairmount Park Horticulture Center.

 ALL IMAGES BY PHILIP GABRIEL PHOTOGRAPHY